mlbridge/mlbridge.github.io/README.md

 ## The ML Bridge Middleware

-The Middleware is a Python Flask Server that contains the pre-trained Convolutional Neural Network.The Middleware receives the domain name queried as well as the IP address of the machine used to query that particular domain name, as a JSON message, via HTTP POST requests from the ML Bridge Plugin.
+The Middleware is a Python Flask Server that contains the pre-trained Convolutional Neural Network.
+The Middleware receives the domain name queried as well as the IP address of the machine used to query that particular domain name, as a JSON message, via HTTP POST requests from the ML Bridge Plugin.

-The Middleware first preprocessess the request forwarded from the Machine Learning Plugin.
+The Middleware first preprocesses the request forwarded from the Machine Learning Plugin.
 The preprocessed request is then cross checked against manually vetted lists.
 If the request is of a benign domain, a response is sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.